psychemedia/island-storynotes/carus-wilson/10-a-picture-of-newport.md

 It appeared that the husband of defendant had been beating a younger sister of complainant, and Eliza was just in the act of repaying him, with interest, when at that moment in popped Mrs. James, and checked her with a couple of back-handed blows across the face.

-Complainant said sbe wished then to " take the pair," and they would have settled it without bringing the case here: but her friend would not let her.
+Complainant said she wished then to " take the pair," and they would have settled it without bringing the case here: but her friend would not let her.

-The magistrateds bound Mrs. James over to keep the peace for a twelevemonth.
+The magistrates bound Mrs. James over to keep the peace for a twelevemonth.

 ```